Mapping of the Frictional Force

 Lateral Force Microscopy

-The principles of Lateral Force Microscopy (LFM) with Park AFM are very similar to that of Contact mode.
+The principles of Lateral Force Microscopy (LFM) with Park AFM is very similar to that of Contact mode.
 Whereas in Contact mode we measure the deflection of the cantilever in the vertical direction to gather sample surface information, we measure the deflection of the cantilever in the horizontal direction in LFM.
 The lateral deflection of the cantilever is a result of the force applied to the cantilever when it moves horizontally across the sample surface, and the magnitude of this deflection is determined by the frictional coefficient, the topography of the sample surface, the direction of the cantilever movement, and the cantilever's lateral spring constant.
 LFM with Park AFM is very useful for studying a sample whose surface consists of inhomogeneous compounds.
 It is also used to enhance contrast at the edge of an abruptly changing slope of a sample surface or at a boundary between different compounds.

 Since the LFM with Park AFM measures the cantilever movement in the horizontal direction as well as in the vertical to quantitatively indicate the surface friction between the probe tip and the sample, it uses a PSPD (position sensitive photo detector) that consists of four domains (a quad-cell), as shown in Figure 1.
 Generally in AFM to measure the topography of a sample surface, a "bi-cell" signal of a quad-cell PSPD is used—this is more commonly known as an "A-B" signal.
 This signal is related to the difference between the upper cells (A+C) and the lower cells (B+D) of a quad-cell PSPD as shown in Figure 1.